gotouerina/Comparative-genomics-script/README.md

 And Psg_count.pl realx_count.pl are used for extract messages from hyphy output file.

-RNAanalysis need SRA file downloaded from NCBI.
+RNAanalysis need SRA file downloaded from NCBI and analysis by stringtie/prep.py

 the Github of HYPHY:https://github.com/veg/hyphy